 It's important to shop around and contact other annuity providers to get comparative quotes, to see what they may be able to offer you as well.

-Where can I find pension guidance advice?
+Where can I find pension guidance and advice?

 Free impartial guidance

 The Government offers free and impartial guidance through a selection of organisations.
-They can provide tools and calculators to help you, and experts you can chat online with, call or see face to face.

 Financial advice from an adviser